 With this in mind, we spoke with fashion designer and connoisseur of all things cashmere, Luca Faloni, to discover how best to care for these luxurious layers — and how to invest wisely.

 Not all cashmere jumpers are made equal.
 What many brands call ‘cashmere’ is really just a poor blend between cashmere and wool, which can make the product much cheaper, but they are inevitably inferior in terms of quality and feel.

-If you’re a first time buyer in the market for a cashmere cable knit this winter, there are a few key credentials you should be keeping an eye out for.
-According to Luca, great cashmere should provide you with each of these things:
+If you’re a first time buyer in the market for a cashmere winter jumper, there are a few key credentials you should be keeping an eye out for.
+According to Faloni, great cashmere should provide you with each of these things:

 Warmth – Its insulation capacity is three times higher than wool (up to eight times for the very best cashmere), making it perfect for maintaining your body temperature.
 The result is a yarn that keeps you warm but not hot.

 Softness – The diameter of cashmere fibres is very small, creating a very fine texture, the softest of all yarns.